 When I design a sauna I draw from my years of kiln experience; I think of the heat as visceral substance, almost visible, as in a kiln.
 I relish the use of my senses to discern quality rather than depending on technology.
 Even if the sauna is electric with a digital control panel I rely on feel, not the number on the display.
 I imagine the flow of heat like the way it flows in a kiln.
 My foundry experience has informed my understanding of sauna in ways that are hard to describe but suffice it say that I have always been drawn to fire and to the mysteries that it holds.

-Although it is this quality of the light that is so important, the candle is totally pragmatic in a very Finnish way.
-A candle in the sauna room would melt even if not lit, so this was an obvious solution to the problem of lighting the dark interior of the hot room.
+Although it is this quality of the light that is so important, the candle window is totally pragmatic in a very Finnish way.
+A candle in the sauna room would melt even if not lit, so this setup was an obvious solution to the problem of lighting the dark interior of the hot room.
 Despite its pragmatic origins, I find it is also a chance for a little expressive design: it can be round or square, arched or colored.
 It can have an organic flare to it.
-Now, with cheap, battery-operated, multi colored LED lights and even fake candles that look real, the light can be more than a simple bulb on a pull-chain porcelain fixture, and be safe.
+Now, with cheap, battery-operated, multi-colored LED lights and even fake candles that look real, the light can be more than a simple bulb on a pull-chain porcelain fixture and be safe.
 Even if the sauna has built-in electric lighting, the candle window can be a signature element, one that distinguishes a personalized custom sauna from a generic kit.

 It’s in the details.